 18. There was at least one relentlessly awesome older nun.

 19. There were lots of opinions about Notre Dame.
 Some people hated it, others loved it.
 Some people wanted to go there but didn’t get in, others were accepted but realized that they could go elsewhere for 1/2 the money – and live in an actual city.
-Some people thought of the place as Notre Dame’s rival school (even if Notre Dame students didn’t see them as a rival), etc. And if you went to Notre Dame, you loved yourself a little too much.
+Some people thought of their place as Notre Dame’s rival school (even if Notre Dame students didn’t see them as a rival).
+And if you went to Notre Dame, you loved yourself a little too much.

 20. You knew at least some people for whom the “ring by spring” was actually true.

-21. There were religious buzzwords, especially ones in Latin, like: “Wow, Megan Anne McClain, you were really a woman for others in living the magis by being the spes unica as you cura’d the personalis in doing a faith that does justice.”
+21. There were religious buzzwords, especially ones in Latin, like: “Wow, Megan Anne McClain, you were really a woman for others in living the magis by being the spes unica as you cura’d the personalis in living a faith that does justice.”

 23. “Mass at 10” meant going to church at 10:00 PM and not 10:00 AM., and…